osamasalem/stringozzi/README.md

 > **NOTE:**
 > PlaceHolder object does not touch reference counting of internal objects, so avoid using it with other rules objects.. this may leave to dangling pointer.. instead you can directly reference it in the rule

+## Q&A
+**Q. Is the library thread-safe** ?
+A. Ammm..Yes and no ... the parsing expression tree is relying on reference counting which is atomic operation .. so using the same rule in multiple threads is Ok..
+However.. the parsing process is somehow dependent on each other so the internal context and matches table are not thread safe (and it should not be )..this is a design choice to not impact the speed of parsing
+The rule of the thumb here ... keep the whole parsing cycle in the same thread..

+**Q. why case insensitivity is not working on European languages**
+A. Yes the internal 'to lower' function is ASCII only for now it is probable to add ICU lib to support such a function in near futrue ... ( just I dont like to overcomplicate things)